sbenitez78/FDLTest/README.md

 - I implemented unit tests to test how the form, model, and views are working so far.

 - A video will be uploaded demonstrating the functionality up to this point.

+LEVEL 3

+- A major area for improvement is adding more robust validation for image uploads.
+Currently, I find the validation process weak and prone to errors.

+- Another area for improvement is that when an image is uploaded, the URL is saved for all records.

 ---